Metacognitive Self-Correction for Multi-Agent System via Prototype-Guided Next-Execution Reconstruction: Experiments

 \subsection{Ablation Studies}

-\paragraph{Analysis of the Detection Module.} We analyze the contribution of the two core components of our detector: next-execution reconstruction and prototype guidance.
+\textbf{Analysis of the Detection Module.} We analyze the contribution of the two core components of our detector: next-execution reconstruction and prototype guidance.
 Fig.~\ref{subfig:ab_detection} shows the results.
 Removing the reconstruction objective causes a substantial drop in accuracy, as the model loses the ability to capture causal dependencies between steps.
 Similarly, removing the prototype mechanism harms performance, especially in early steps where historical context is limited, confirming its role in providing a stable reference for normality.
 Both components are thus essential for reliable detection.

-\paragraph{Impact of Detection on Downstream Correction.} Building on Table~\ref{tab:who_when}, where detector quality ranks \emph{Step-by-Step} $\prec$ \emph{BERT classifier} $\prec$ \emph{LLM classifier} $\prec$ \framework, we evaluate how this ordering translates to correction gains on \textsc{GSM8K} under three MAS topologies (Chain, Complete, Random).
-Table~\ref{tab:ablation} shows that the ranking largely carries over to end-to-end correction. \emph{Step-by-Step} hurts average performance ($-0.86$), and the \emph{LLM classifier} fails to transfer its advantage, even degrading in denser settings ($-0.85$).
+\textbf{Impact of Detection on Correction.} Building on Table~\ref{tab:who_when}, where detector quality ranks \emph{Step-by-Step} $\prec$ \emph{BERT classifier} $\prec$ \emph{LLM classifier} $\prec$ \framework, we assess how this ordering translates to correction gains on \textsc{GSM8K} under MAS topologies (Chain, Complete, Random).
+Table~\ref{tab:ablation} shows the ranking largely carries over to end-to-end correction. \emph{Step-by-Step} hurts average performance ($-0.86$), and the \emph{LLM classifier} fails to transfer its advantage, even degrading in denser settings ($-0.85$).
 The \emph{BERT classifier} yields small but unstable gains ($+0.49$).
-In contrast, \framework{} consistently improves across all topologies, with up to $+3.15$ and an average of $+2.46$ over vanilla (no detection/correction), underscoring the importance of robust detection for effective downstream correction.
+In contrast, \framework{} consistently improves across all topologies, with up to $+3.15$ and an average of $+2.46$ over vanilla (no detection/correction), reflecting the importance of robust detection for effective downstream correction.